chef-boneyard/chef-web-docs-2016/docs_all/source/resources.rst

 .. include:: ../../step_resource/step_resource_template_add_file_only_if_attribute_has_value.rst

-**Create a file with a Ruby block, but only if "/etc/passwd" exists**
+**Create a file with a Ruby block, but only if "/etc/passwd" does not exist**

 .. include:: ../../step_resource/step_resource_template_add_file_only_if_ruby.rst